Notices to attend, give information or produce documents or items are issued under section 130 of the Agvet Code.

 It is an offence to provide false or misleading information in response to a notice to attend, give information and produce documents or items.

 We can withdraw a notice at our discretion.
 We may decide to do so if we receive additional information that resolves our concerns.

-While we do not usually publish the details of notices to attend, give information or produce documents or things, we may do so if it is in the public interest or for the purposes of law enforcement.
-A court is able to compel us to disclose the information we hold.
+While we do not usually publish the details of notices to attend, give information or produce documents or items, we may do so if it is in the public interest or for the purposes of law enforcement.
+Occasionally the APVMA may publish statistics about the issue of notices.

-We do not disclose confidential commercial information or private information
+We do not disclose confidential commercial information or private information.